emqx/emqx-docs/en_US/performance/benchmark-emqtt-bench.md

 | --ws              | -            | true<br />false | false          | Whether to establish a connection via WebSocket              |
 | --ifaddr          | -            | -               | None           | Specifies the local network card used by the client connection |

-For example, we start 10 connections and send 100 Qos0 messages to the topic `t` every second, where the size of each message payload is ` 16` bytes:
+For example, you can start 10 connections and send 100 Qos0 messages to the topic `t` every second, where the size of each message payload is ` 16` bytes:

 ```bash
 ./emqtt_bench pub -t t -h emqx-server -s 16 -q 0 -c 10 -I 10